Sorry, you need to enable JavaScript to visit this website.

 Program Overview

 The United States Senate Youth Program (USSYP) is a unique and annual educational experience for outstanding high school students interested in pursuing careers in public service.
-Typically, two student leaders from each state will spend a week in Washington experiencing their national government in action.
+Typically, two student leaders from each state will spend a week in Washington, DC experiencing their national government in action.
 Student delegates will hear major policy addresses by Senators, cabinet members, officials from the Departments of State and Defense and directors of other federal agencies, as well as participate in a meeting with a Justice of the US Supreme Court.
-All transportation, hotel and meal expenses will be provided by The Hearst Foundations.
-In addition, each delegate is also awarded a $10,000 college scholarship for undergraduate studies, with encouragement to pursue coursework in history and political science.
+All transportation, hotel and meal expenses will be provided by the Hearst Foundations.
+In addition, each delegate is awarded a $10,000 college scholarship for undergraduate studies, with encouragement to pursue coursework in history and political science.

 Basic Eligibility Requirements